 Spill (kcfs) is calculated as a function of the total number of gate stops at forebay elevation 339 ft.

 Table MCN-11.
-McNary Dam Micro/Macro Spill Patterns with Bays 2, 6, and 16 Locked at four or six Stops.
+Interim McNary Dam Manual/Auto Spill Patterns with Bays 2, 6, and 16 Locked at four or six Stops.
 See section 2.2.1.1 for more information (added July 2022).

-APRIL Micro/Macro Spill Patterns w/ TSWs:
+APRIL Manual/Auto Spill Patterns w/ TSWs: